Interior Designer or Decorator? How to choose

-Researching ideas, materials and meeting trades will take a lot of time.
+Do you have time to research ideas, materials and meet trades?
 Hiring an interior designer will help narrow choices down quickly and give detailed instructions to the trades.
 D

 Many people are uncertain about their style.
 Designers are experts in drawing out your tastes and giving you a home you’ll love.

 Size of the project?
 Larger projects have a lot of detail and are almost a necessity to hire a designer.
-Consider your capacity to handle the project.
+Consider your capacity to handle the task.